OrderlyNetwork/oft-token/README.md

 The project is structured as follows:
 - contracts: Contains the OrderToken and OrderOFT contracts
 - deployments: Contains the deployed results for the contracts, used for verification
-- config: Contains the configuration for Layerzero V2 and the deployed contracts addresses and peer relationship between OFT contracts
+- config: Contains the configuration for the deployed contracts addresses and peer relationship between OFT contracts
 - tasks: Contains the tasks for deployment and the interactions with the contracts
 - test: Contains the tests for the contracts
 - `hardhat.config.js`: Contains the hardhat configuration